Mohitkoley/playground_getx/README.md

-# playground
+# Get_x full tutorial

-A new Flutter project.
+A new Flutter project of managing getx routing.

 ## Getting Started